kaguyabot/Kaguya/README.md

   "BotOwnerId": 0, // Your Discord ID
   "LogLevelNumber": 0, // 0 = Trace, 1 = Debug, 2 = Info, 3 = Warning, 4 = Error.
   "DefaultPrefix": "$", // Default symbol bot looks for when executing command.
-  "OsuApiKey": "", // Required for osu commands. api.ppy.sh to get key.
+  "OsuApiKey": "", // Required for osu commands. https://github.com/ppy/osu-api/wiki for more info.
 Otherwise, leave blank.
   "TopGgApiKey": "", // Leave this blank
   "MySqlUsername": "", // The username for your database, e.g. root.
   "MySqlPassword": "", // The password for your database.